ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python2.md

 newstr = tmpstr.replace("Nik","Joe")
 print(newstr)

+# This is a comment.
+Comments are lines that being with a hashtag symbol.
+# They are ignored by the python interpreter and are used to document your code.

 # you can also use the + symbol to concatenate strings
 tmpstr2 = "How are you doing?"
 print(tmpstr + " " + tmpstr2)